-When reporting research involving human data, the author should ensure that the work described has been carried out in accordance with The World Medical Association’s Declaration of Helsinki for experiments involving humans.
+When reporting research involving data from human subjects, the author should ensure that the work described has been carried out in accordance with The World Medical Association’s Declaration of Helsinki for experiments involving humans.
 The privacy rights of human subjects must always be observed.
 Non-essential identifying details should be omitted.
-If there is any doubt that anonymity can be maintained, then informed consent should be obtained before manuscript submission.
+If there is any doubt that anonymity can be maintained, then informed consent should be obtained in writing before manuscript submission.

 If the concern appears to have substance, the first author’s home institution will be contacted by the ASHA Journals Board, and the institution’s appropriate research integrity officer will be notified of the concerns.
 The adjudication of the case, then, will be left to the home institution.